tigerwill90/fox/README.md

 f.MustHandle(http.MethodGet, "/foo/bar", func(c fox.Context) {
 	ipAddr, err := c.ClientIP()
 	if err != nil {
-		// If the current strategy is not able to derive the client IP, an error
+		// If the current resolver is not able to derive the client IP, an error
 		// will be returned rather than falling back on an untrustworthy IP.
 It
 		// should be treated as an application issue or a misconfiguration. panic(err)